 General Correspondence/Questions or Comments?

-I am a Student Editor for Website Content at the Society for the Advancement of Psychotherapy.
+I am a Associate Editor for Website Content at the Society for the Advancement of Psychotherapy.
 I work on managing website content and digital outreach.
 I earned my Bachelor’s degree in psychology from Hendrix College in Arkansas, and am currently working on my doctoral degree in Clinical Psychology from the University of North Texas.
 My current research is focused on the advancement of psychotherapy through the development of an outcome tracking measure for use in psychotherapy training clinics.

 I am thankful for the support that the Society for the Advancement of Psychotherapy has shown in the development of this research, and am excited for the opportunity to become more involved in the Society’s priority to disseminate quality information about psychotherapy.
 In addition, I am looking forward to gaining a better understanding of the publication process through the Society, and learning more about the multiple ways through which the Society serves the larger community of psychologist researchers and practitioners.